PNG library

 Introduction

 This is my modern Java library for decoding and encoding PNG image files.
-All chunk types and most color modes are supported.
+All chunk types and color modes are supported.
 Example usage:

 // Encoding var img = new BufferedRgbaImage(...); img.setPixel(...); PngImage png = ImageEncoder.encode(img); png.beforeIdats.add(new Gama(1 / 2.2)); png.afterIdats.add(new Text("Author", "Myself")); png.write(new File("output.png")); // Decoding PngImage png = PngImage.read(new File("input.png")); for (Chunk chunk : png.beforeIdats) print(chunk); var img = (GrayImage)ImageDecoder.decode(png); for (int y = 0; y < img.getHeight(); y++) { for (int x = 0; x < img.getWidth(); x++) { draw(img.getPixel(x, y)); } }